 If you’re not convinced by natural cleaners there’s no reason why you shouldn’t use bought products instead or as well.
-If you’re one of those virtuous people who really do clean out the oven with every use then wiping down the oven bottom with a strong washing up liquid solution may be all you need.
-Just be sure to rinse thoroughly so your next meal doesn’t taste of soap!
+If you’re one of those virtuous people who really does clean out the oven with every use then wiping down the oven bottom with a strong washing-up liquid solution may be all you need.
+Just be sure to rinse thoroughly so your next meal doesn’t taste like soap!

 If the oven bottom needs more than a quick wipe, you have a couple of options.
 Follow the usual steps to protect your floor and yourself then: